-This paleo nut bread is so easy to throw together, you really can’t go wrong!
-It tastes delicious either eaten as is, or toasted with your favourite savoury spread – butter, hummus, pesto or avocado are all great options.
-This versatile nut and seed bread goes perfectly alongside a hearty bowl of soup or can be enjoyed as an accompaniment to a salad, or enjoy with a poached egg on top!
+This Paleo nut bread is so easy to throw together, you really can't go wrong!
+It tastes delicious either eaten as is, or toasted with your favourite savoury spread - butter, hummus, pesto or avocado are all great options.

 I first tasted a nut and seed bread similar to this many years ago when I was living in the UK and a danish workmate bought some in for morning tea.
 This particular bread contained rye but was still very dense with lots of nuts and seeds.
 I can remember being very impressed having never tasted anything quite like it before.